Making picture frames for jigsaw puzzles is part and parcel of everyday picture framing. Most experienced framers should

 The Customer, The Jigsaw Puzzle And The Picture Framer

-Some Customers dislike any glazing as this tends to "hide" or "detract" from the interesting mosaic of the jigsaw puzzle tile joints.
+Some Customers dislike any and all glazing as this tends to "hide" or "detract" from the interesting mosaic of the jigsaw puzzle tile joints.
 Others just want to keep and protect the puzzle from household fumes, vapors and insects, so they ask for glass.

-Interestingly, solving and assembling jigsaw puzzles can be somewhat addictive for some. many find that starting and completing, or solving, especially difficult or complex puzzle can be very satisfying.
+Interestingly, solving and assembling jigsaw puzzles can be somewhat addictive for some.
+Many find that starting and completing, or solving, especially difficult or complex puzzle can be very satisfying.

 If Wanting to DYO Jigsaw Puzzle Frame